Black hole - neutron star mergers: The first mass gap and kilonovae: Mass ratio of BH-NS systems

 \subsection{Extreme mass ratio BH-NS: $38.9+1.3\msun$ merger}

-In this study we use terms primary/secondary component for binary component with higher/lower Zero Age Main Sequence (ZAMS) mass respectively.
+In this study we use the terms primary and secondary component for binary components with higher and lower zero age main sequence (ZAMS) mass, respectively.
 Our calculations show that BH-NS mergers (independent of their mass ratio) follow a similar evolutionary history.
-In Figure~\ref{fig.evol1} we show the major stages of evolution of a massive binary (primary $M_1=91.7\msun$, secondary $M_2=9.5\msun$) that produces in the end an extreme mass ratio BH-NS merger ($M_{BH}=38.9\msun$, $M_{NS}=1.3\msun$: $q=0.033$).
-The major evolutionary stages include:
+In Figure~\ref{fig.evol1} we show the major stages of evolution of a massive binary (primary $M_1=91.7\msun$, secondary $M_2=9.5\msun$) that ultimately produces an extreme mass ratio BH-NS merger ($M_{BH}=38.9\msun$, $M_{NS}=1.3\msun$: $q=0.033$).
+Below we describe the major evolutionary stages.